 If you find yourself constantly fatigued, it could be because you have developed a sleep disorder that is preventing your brain from getting the rest it needs to heal.

 In fact, one of the most common sleep disorders after a brain injury is sleep apnea.
-Sleep apnea occurs when a person’s breathing is disrupted.
-This leads to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue.
+Sleep apnea occurs when a person’s breathing is disrupted while sleeping.
+This leads to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue during waking hours.

 An overnight sleep study will identify any sleep disorders you may have.
 Once you know what the problem is, a sleep specialist can recommend treatments that will give you a refreshing night’s sleep again.

 Finally, too much stress on the brain can cause mental fogginess.
 That’s why it is vital to find ways to reduce stress after brain injury.

 It can also help to create a space in your house where you can retreat from all the noise and distractions in your life.
 A place to recharge and regain mental clarity.
 This will keep you from experiencing sensory overload as well.

 Caffeine After Brain Injury: Conclusion

 In the end, drinking caffeine after brain injury is relatively safe, in moderation.
 Because coffee and tea contain antioxidants and many other health benefits, it is better to consume those rather than other strong caffeinated beverages, such as energy drinks.